 - What are your audiences’ interests, what are they looking for, and how can your website provide a solution?

-Well, the point of the discovery process is to create a common understanding among everybody involved with the project.
-This not only clarifies your objectives, but it allows us to develop a website that meets your directives.
-When we say everybody, we mean you, our client, as well as the web designer, the website developers, and the marketing content creators – quite literally, everybody.
-That very reasoning is why discovery is one of the best practices to begin any web design process.
+When we say everybody, we mean you, our client, and your team, including users, decision-makers, and anyone that will touch this project.
+Everybody also means our team as well, including the web designer, the website developers, and the marketing content creators – quite literally, everybody.
+That very reasoning is why discovery is one of the (most important) best practices to begin any web design process.

 Summing Things Up

 From day one, our experts will work with you to build your website based on information obtained during the web discovery process.
 Our award-winning web designers and web developers will confer with you throughout the entire development process.
 If revisions are necessary, we will work to ensure that the final result of your website becomes an extension of your brand, creating an engaging user experience, and helping to grow your brand’s reach and subsequent success.

 Throughout this process, you can expect us to share suggestions and offer helpful solutions that help you more rapidly achieve your desired end result.
 Our goal is to help you enjoy the fastest, most impactful return on investment.
 To get the ball rolling on your project, all it takes is a quick, no-obligation first conversation.
 So let’s get the ball rolling.